jhavenhill/homebridge-plex-sensors/README.md

 # Homebridge Sensors for Plex

 This plugin for [Homebridge](https://github.com/nfarina/homebridge) adds sensor(s) to HomeKit that are triggered by Plex playbacks.
-You can use these sensors to trigger HomeKit scenes when Plex starts and stops playback.
+You can use these sensors to trigger HomeKit scenes when Plex starts and stops playback, pauses and resumes playback, or reaches 90% play through.

 ![Example image of a Homebridge Sensor for Plex](Images/Example.png?raw=true "Example image of a Homebridge Sensor for Plex")